Grants for Good

 Do you support projects outside of the UK?

-Yes, we actively encourage applications for UK registered charities that mare making a difference to people and planet with overseas operations.
+We cannot support organisations registered outside of the UK, but we actively encourage applications for UK registered charities that mare making a difference to people and planet with overseas operations.